 Enhance communication with users regarding revision studies and analysis of revisions.
+The authorities' comment on the recommendation:

 Information about revision studies and analysis will be given in the annual statistical publication "National Accounts of Georgia," with detailed explanations published on the Geostat's website from 2012.